franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ```
 If in this connection, the `forwarding` will not work.

-#### Control Unit  Module Consolidation
-Previously, the control unit was composed of three distinct units: the PC decode, the ALU decode, and the main decode.
+- Previously, the control unit was composed of three distinct units: the PC decode, the ALU decode, and the main decode.
 These units were responsible for decoding instructions, but this setup was quite messy and prone to errors in connectivity.
 To streamline the process, I consolidated these components into a single file named `control_unit`, simplifying the overall design.
 In file [ControlUnit.sv](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/Pipelined_Ref/rtl/ControlUnit.sv)

 ## 2-way Cache version